timothystotts/fpga-serial-acl-tester-1/README.md

 an accelerometer peripheral,
 a 16x2 character LCD peripheral, and a two-digit Seven Segment Display.
-A Xilinx Vitis project contains a very small FreeRTOS program in C; drivers for the peripherals, a real-time task to operate and poll the accelerometer, two real-time tasks to display data, and a real-time task to color-mix RGB LEDs.
+Sources to be incorporated into a Xilinx Vitis project contain a very small FreeRTOS program in C; drivers for the peripherals, a real-time task to operate and poll the accelerometer, two real-time tasks to display data, and a real-time task to color-mix RGB LEDs.
 (None of the real-time tasks demonstrate executing with a precise timer, but only